 Chemical sunscreen lets the UV light into the skin, converting the rays with chemical substances into heat.
 The heat then dissipates from the surface.

 Sunscreen Spray VS Sunscreen Lotion

-As convenient as sprays may seem, the FDA has already determined that they are a fire hazard.
+As convenient as sprays may seem, the FDA has already determined they are a fire hazard.
 Yes, they are flammable and questionable to use because of the chances of inhaling the fumes.
 Furthermore, the FDA is currently undergoing a test of the health issues these sprays can cause.

-Reapply your reef safe sunscreen is key!
+Reapplying your reef safe sunscreen is critical!

 Here are my top sunscreens for you.
-I have ranked them by the quality of the product and also by the amount of packaging used, and whether or not it is recyclable.
+I have ranked them by the quality of the product and the amount of packaging used, and whether or not it is recyclable.
 I am still the zerowasteman, after all.

 This is how I categorized the best reef safe sunscreens for surfers: